-Syntactic sequence unification is decidable but infinitary.
-Under certain restrictions the unification problems have at most finitely many solutions: sequence variables in the last argument positions, unification problems with at least one ground side (matching as a particular instance), all sequence variables on the top level with maximum one occurrence.
+Under certain restrictions sequence unification problems have at most finitely many solutions: sequence variables in the last argument positions, unification problems with at least one ground side (matching as a particular instance), all sequence variables on the top level with maximum one occurrence.
 It would be interesting to identify more cases with finite or finitely representable solution sets.